 • Teach your teen that they can always call for a ride home no matter what.
 Allowing them to understand you care more about their safety than you do about punishing them will give them the confidence to call you after drinking instead of getting behind the wheel.

-• Choose to never get behind the wheel and drive a car if you have been drinking.
+• Choose never to get behind the wheel and drive a car if you have been drinking.

 • Make the safe choice and refuse to get into a car with someone who has been drinking.